 Bristol has an innovative and expanding digital industry and was recently ranked as one of the top two cities in the UK Smart Cities Index (2016), which described the city as a ‘leader in open data access, energy innovation, and imaginative forms of community engagement.’

-Working with Ideas for Change and Bristol City Council, we have developed The Bristol Approach: a way of working that ensures that any new technologies developed address the needs and priorities of the people who will use them, particularly in communities that are in danger of ‘being left behind” or excluded.
+Working with Ideas for Change and Bristol City Council, we have developed The Bristol Approach: a way of working that ensures that new ‘smart city’ technologies address the needs and priorities of the people who will use them, particularly in communities that are in danger of ‘being left behind” or excluded.

-We believe that using the methods of The Bristol Approach will enable technologists, businesses, artists and local people to work together to address relevant community issues using digital tools.
-People will also develop new skills and shape their neighbourhoods in the process.
+We believe that using the methods of The Bristol Approach will enable technologists, businesses, artists and local people to work together to address relevant community issues using digital tools, creating a ‘smart city’ with ‘smart citizens’ at its heart.

 Join in the conversation online with the hashtag #bristolapproach